Tangent points of lower content $d$-regular sets and $\beta$ numbers: Preliminaries

 \subsection{Coherent families of balls and planes}

-As mentioned before, a main tool which we will use is the theorem by G. David and T. Toro on parameterisations of Reifenberg flat sets with holes (see [DT1]).
+A main tool which we will use is the theorem by G. David and T. Toro on parameterisations of Reifenberg flat sets with holes (see [DT1]).
 To state more precisely the result given there, we need to introduce a few more notions and definitions.

 \begin{definition} Set the normalised local Hausdorff distance between two sets $E, F$ to be given by

 \end{definition} Moreover, for $x \in \R^n$, $r>0$, we set

 \begin{definition} A subset $E \subset \R^n$ is said to be $(d, \epsilon)$-Reifenberg flat (or simply $\epsilon$-Reifenberg flat if the dimension is understood) if